-Food (sorry, pun intended) for thought.
+Food for thought (sorry, pun intended).
 In my home, we frequently make bread and tortillas from scratch and they’re always SO tasty compared to store bought, and surprisingly easily.

 The most fun item to pick up locally: beer and wine!
 You can go do a tasting of local wineries and breweries if you’ve never done it before and make a day of it.
 A sustainable cookout is still a fun cookout 🥂

 10. Use what you already have

 Being creative and buying something new as a last resort will take you (and your budget) far.

 If you have a compost-recycle-landfill system, make sure it’s very clearly identified so guests aren’t sending everything to the landfill (the thought!).

 If you’re providing drinks in bottles or cans (choose cans!), designate a bin for recycling and make sure there’s signage so cans aren’t accidentally put in the landfill bill instead.